 Around the grille on the ‘head’ of the machine is a ring that lights up as soon as you switch on the AirRounder Plus Connect – it glows blue in cooling mode and red when the heater is on.
 There’s a small circular depression on the back of the head where the round remote control fits in magnetically.
 See what we mean by a ‘well-rounded’ design?

 On the top of the device is a touch panel with controls for power on/off, setting the mode and speed levels, switching on oscillations and setting the timer.
 All these options are also available on the remote control, but considering you can do it all via the Breville Home Connect app – you’re likely to have your phone closer to hand than the remote – we found the remote redundant.
-Moreover, it’s small and easy to misplace around the house.
+Moreover, it’s small and easy to misplace, so we pretty much left it stuck it in nook on the rear of the machine.

 The AirRounder Plus Connect can oscillate, of course, in three specific angles – 60°, 120° and 360° (compared to the smaller AirRounder Plus’ max oscillation of 180º).